Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab10-AzureFunctions.md

 	An Azure Subscription
 	A key for the Computer Vision API
-	Any version of Visual Studio 2015
+	Any version of Visual Studio 2015 with Update 3
-	Azure SDK for Visual Studio 2015
+	Azure SDK and Tools for Visual Studio 2015
 	Some images that you can resize

-This lab part was inspired by Martin Kearn's blog post at [https://blogs.msdn.microsoft.com/martinkearn/2016/05/06/smart-image-re-sizing-with-azure-functions-and-cognitive-services/](https://blogs.msdn.microsoft.com/martinkearn/2016/05/06/smart-image-re-sizing-with-azure-functions-and-cognitive-services/ "Smart image re-sizing with Azure Functions and Cognitive Services").
-Azure Function copied from the blog sample.
+> This lab part was inspired by Martin Kearn's blog post at [https://blogs.msdn.microsoft.com/martinkearn/2016/05/06/smart-image-re-sizing-with-azure-functions-and-cognitive-services/](https://blogs.msdn.microsoft.com/martinkearn/2016/05/06/smart-image-re-sizing-with-azure-functions-and-cognitive-services/ "Smart image re-sizing with Azure Functions and Cognitive Services").
+The Azure Function source was copied from the blog sample.

 1. In your web Navigate to [ https://www.microsoft.com/cognitive-services/en-us/computer-vision-api]( https://www.microsoft.com/cognitive-services/en-us/computer-vision-api "Computer Vision API Page").